 The best way to help your teenager lose weight is to make healthy food choices easy for them at home.
 You can:

 - Keep tempting, energy dense foods away from the house.
 These include soft drink, chocolate, biscuits and cakes.
-If they are there, your teenager will eat them.
+If they are in the cupboard, your teenager will eat them.

 - Encourage water as the drink of choice.
 Soft drinks, fruit juice and cordials contain a lot of sugar and are not healthy choices.
 Again, don’t have them in the house!

-- Where possible, keep grain based breads and breakfast cereals at home.
+- Where possible, keep grain-based breads and breakfast cereals at home.
 Wholegrain products are more filling than more processed white varieties.
-Some examples of wholegrain breads and cereals include multigrain breads, WeetbixTM, Mini WheatsTM and Just RightTM.
+Some examples of wholegrain breads and cereals include multigrain breads, oats, untoasted muesli, WeetbixTM, Mini WheatsTM and Just RightTM.

 - Keep only low fat dairy foods in the house such as low fat milks, yoghurts and cheese.